Click on the links below to navigate to the appropriate section

 It shall be unlawful to engage in any business activity involving the handling, storage or use of hazardous substances, materials or devices; or to maintain, store or handle materials; to conduct processes which produce conditions hazardous to life or property; to install equipment used in connection with such activities; or to establish a place of assembly without first obtaining a permit from the fire official.
 Permits shall be obtained from the Bureau of Fire Safety for any of those activities listed in N.J.A.C.
 5:70-2.7 and any amendments, supplements and rules and regulations thereto.
 The fee for said permits shall be established in accordance with N.J.A.C.
 5:70-2.9(c) and any amendments or supplements thereto.

-- In addition to the inspections and fee required pursuant to the Uniform Fire Safety Act and the regulations of the Department of Community Affairs, the following registration, inspection and fees shall be required.
+- A. In addition to the inspections and fee required pursuant to the Uniform Fire Safety Act and the regulations of the Department of Community Affairs, the following registration, inspection and fees shall be required.

-- For the purpose of this chapter all uses shall be defined pursuant to the current edition of the latest N.J.
+- B. For the purpose of this chapter all uses shall be defined pursuant to the current edition of the latest N.J.
 State adopted edition of the International Building Code and the New Jersey Uniform Fire Code and shall be subject to inspection and annual fee as outlined yearly.

 Square Footage Total Gross